briggsrrr/PCA-Reduction/README.md

 # PCA-Reduction
-This project takes a dataset file and produces a screeplot for analyzing the PC components as well as the dataset projected on the first two PC's.
+This project takes a dataset file and produces a screeplot for analyzing the PC components as well as the dataset projected on the first two PC components.

 Some file/folder descriptions: